Author: Thomas S. Binns <t.s.binns@outlook.com>

 In the case that your data is not full rank and rank is left as None, an automatic rank computation is performed and an appropriate degree of dimensionality reduction will be enforced.
 The rank of the data is determined by computing the singular values of the data and finding those within a factor of \(1e^{-6}\) relative to the largest singular value.

-Whilst unlikely, there may be scenarios in which this threshold may be too lenient.
+Whilst unlikely, there may be scenarios in which this threshold is too lenient.
 In these cases, you should inspect the singular values of your data to identify an appropriate degree of dimensionality reduction to perform, which you can then specify manually using the rank argument.
 The code below shows one possible approach for finding an appropriate rank of close-to-singular data with a more conservative threshold.

 # gets the singular values of the data